TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 ### Objects as a design pattern

-The grouping power of objects isn't just useful for organizing data- it's useful for organizing *functionality* as well!
+The grouping power of objects isn't just useful for organizing data - it's useful for organizing *functionality* as well!
 Using objects for this purpose is one of the core tenants of Object Oriented Programming (OOP).

 The inroductory paragraph for Object Oriented Programming on Wikipedia says this: